-- Goal: Collect international input on future directions for the Multi-GNSS SSV.

-- What are the major use cases?

-- What threshold performance is achievable?

-- What future SSV plans are in progress by the providers?

-- Time horizon: 20-30 years

-- Participants: Providers and Space Agencies

-- Venue (proposed): Workshop alongside ICG-13, Xi'an, China.

-• Discussion:

-- Is this agreeable path forward for ICG-12 Recommendation 2? - Interest by WG-B in participating in this discussion? - Comments on specific plan?
+- Workshop Goals: Collect international inputs on future directions for the Multi-GNSS SSV in cislunar space and beyond - What are the major use cases?
+What are the agencies' roadmaps for exploration? - What threshold performance is needed?
+What is achievable? - What future SSV plans are in progress by the providers? - Time horizon: 20-30 years (2040-2050) - Participants: Providers, Space Agencies, and Research Institutions - Workshop venue options (proposed): - ICG-13, Xi'an, China, Nov 2018 venue for planning meeting? - NASA HQ, Washington, DC, Jan/Feb 2018 (alongside ION ITM) - Munich Satellite Navigation Summit, Munich, Germany, March 2018 - Discussion to be held in WG-B intercessional meeting: - Is this path forward agreeable for addressing ICG-12 Recommendation? - Is there interest by WG-B members in participating in this discussion? - What are preferred options for workshop planning?